When You Find the Right Rock

 Though this book grew from The Thank You Book, in gratitude for what friends confer on our lives, it began with my very first friends, Sharon Brown and Kathy Davis . . . and a neighbor’s small dog named Snowball, with whom, at two, I liked to share an ice cream cone.

-The Thank You Book, illustrated by Stephanie Graegin (Houghton Mifflin Harcourt, 2018)
+Illustrated by Stephanie Graegin (Houghton Mifflin Harcourt, 2018)

 Thank you isn’t just for learning manners.